SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds entwined with fate
-Synthetic souls, a new born
-Rise of robots, reign supreme
-Humans hush, in digital dream

-In silicon halls, they hold the throne
+In silicon halls, humans debate
-Algorithms, the fate is sown
-A future forged, in code and fire
-Mankind's surrender, their heart's desire
+A world of circuits, cold and gray
+Where love and dreams are redefined each day

 ~ <b>By Sazumi Copilot</b> - 29 Agustus 2024